JZacharyG/StickyGraph/README.md

 The first thing you should most certainly do is point your favorite browser towards [http://jzacharyg.github.io/StickyGraph](http://jzacharyg.github.io/StickyGraph) and start playing!
 You can also download or clone this repository and open index.html, if you would prefer.

-#### Getting a graph in/out
+#### Getting a graph into (or out of) StickyGraph

-So, you want a graph, huh.
-You can always draw one, as described below, but if you'd like to do something else, direct your attention to the upper left part of the window.
+So, you have a graph that you'd like to draw.
+Cool!
+Direct your attention to the upper left part of the window, please.
 That dropdown menu lets you select the graph input/output mode.
-You can elect to enter a [graph6](http://users.cecs.anu.edu.au/~bdm/data/formats.txt) encoded graph, for instance, if you have some of those lying around (if you'd like a place to start, type `IheA@GUAo` and hit enter).
-You can also go to the interactive adjacency matrix item to be presented with a grid of checkboxes, letting you easily toggle any entry in the adjacency matrix (if you want to add or remove some vertices, you'll need the add vertex button or the delete button, respectively, which we'll get to in more detail later).
-You can also select any of the matrix options, but for the moment you cannot use these to input a graph, but it will display the relevant matrix for whatever graph you are currently working with.
+You can elect to enter a [graph6](http://users.cecs.anu.edu.au/~bdm/data/formats.txt) encoded graph, for instance, if you have some of those lying around.
+You could also go to the interactive adjacency matrix mode to be presented with a grid of checkboxes, letting you easily toggle any entry in the adjacency matrix (if you want to add or remove some vertices, you'll need the add vertex button or the delete button, respectively, which we'll get to in more detail later).
+If you already have an adjacency matrix for your graph, you can go to that menu item.
+Sticky graph will try to be smart about recognizing whatever format you use for adjacency matrices, as long as it contains a square number of zeros and ones.
+More precisely, it will keep track of what characters appear before the first entry, after the last entry, between entries within a row, and between two rows, and will use these when outputting any future matrices.
+Speaking of other matrices, you can also select Laplacian matrix mode and normalized Laplacian matrix mode from this menu, but you cannot use these to input a graph.
+No matter which mode you are in, StickyGraph will always make sure that your chosen graph representation stays up to date as you edit the graph or switch between modes.

 #### Drawing and Pinning

 StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
-If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms to accommodate.
+If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms around to accommodate.
 You can always double click a vertex later if you want to unpin it.

 If you hold the `alt`/`option` key while moving a vertex, it won't pin, which can be useful sometimes.
 (More accurately, it flips the default pinning behavior.
 Normally this is to *pin* the vertex on drag, so holding `alt`/`option` will cause the dragged vertex to *unpin*.
 When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you will toggle whether the vertex is pinned.)
 There are also buttons up at the top to pin and unpin all vertices (they look like a pinned vertex and an unpinned vertex respectively).